ubuntudroid/pastebin-mad/README.md

 - Log in comes with no form of authentication verification - we store whatever you type in as user name and API key and try to use that for loading pastes from the omg.lol API.
-- You cannot get change your login details after having "logged in" once.
+- You cannot change your login details after having "logged in" once.
-- When adding a paste you it will only be stored in the database, but never actually be uploaded.
+- When adding a paste it will only be stored in the database, but never actually be uploaded.
 - There is no clever caching except for simply storing everything in the local database.
 The app will always attempt to load data freshly from the API when it is started.
-- Error handling is there and works, but there are tons of possible errors (e.g. around logging in) which for aren't covered.
+- Error handling is there and works, but there are tons of possible errors (e.g. around logging in) which aren't covered.
 - No localization except for EN.
 - UI is barely serviceable, no animations and fancy layouts and stuff.
 The focus for this project was distinctly on the architectural side of things.